nicolerg/resources/scg_primer.md

 The first time you add this line to your `~/bash*` file, you have to run `source ~/.bash_profile` for the alias to register.
 After that, the `scg` command will be recognized every time you start Terminal.
 Then just run `scg` to log in to SCG.

 ### FREE interactive partition
 **This is where you should do the vast majority of your computation.** 16 cores, 128GB total are available for all running interactive jobs **PER PERSON**.
 You can split up those resources any way you would like.
-This is more than each person can politely use on durga.
+This is more than each person can politely use on `durga`.

 To start an interactive session:
 1. Log in
-2. Start a `screen`/`tmux` session (you should do this for any process that you expect to take more than a minute in case you connection to SCG is interrupted)
+2. Start a `screen`/`tmux` session (you should do this for any process that you expect to take more than a minute in case your connection to SCG is interrupted)
 3. Launch a job in the interactive partition:
     ```bash
     sdev -c 1 -m 20G -t 24:00:00
     ```
-    - `sdev` is a shortcut for `srun`
+    - `sdev` is a shortcut for `srun`, which is a SLURM command
     - `-c`: number of cores
     - `-m`: memory (`M` or `G` suffix)
     - `-t`: time (format `DD-HH:MM:SS`)

+Once the resources are allocated, you essentially get `ssh`-ed into a new bash session with the requested resources.
+Then you can start running scripts (almost) just like you would with `durga`.

 ## Directories
 ### Home directory (`~/SUNETID`)